utwente-fmt/distbdd-tacas16/README.md

 Note that this configuration disables MPI, as it assumes the use of RDMA.
 If you intend to run DistBDD on a network of machines that does not support Infiniband verbs (RDMA), then MPI can be used via the following configuration:
 - `./configure --disable-aligned-segments --enable-allow-gcc4 --enable-sptr-struct --enable-pshm --disable-pshm-posix --enable-pshm-sysv`

+Compiling DistBDD
+---
+The command: `./compile.sh mxm` will compile DistBDD to target the `mxm` (Mellanox Messaging Accelerator) communication library, which we used in our experiments.
+If `mxm` is not supported, also `ibv` (Infiniband verbs), `mpi`, `udp`, and `smp` are supported.

+For the purely sequential (single machine, single-threaded) runs we used a different build.
+This build spawns a number of parallel threads on a single machine, so that each thread contributes to the shared data structures.
+Then, only the first thread becomes active to achieve a sequential run, and all other threads remain idle.
+The command: `/compile_seq.sh mxm` will compile DistDD for purely sequential runs.